spirali/elsie/docs/README.md

 to make it easier.

-    That being said, if you are fine with declarative description of slides, and you prefer HTML/CSS to Python/SVG, I would recommend you to use `reveal.js`.
+    That being said, if you are fine with declarative description of slides, and you prefer HTML/CSS to Python/SVG, `reveal.js` is a fine choice.

 - **Prezi**
-If you want presentations with three or more dimensions, it's a good choice.
+If you like presentations with three or more dimensions, it's a good choice.
 Otherwise, the disadvantages of PowerPoint also apply here.

-None of the above solutions allow you to build slides using (an imperative) programming language, which gives you a number of useful powers.
-You can split a large presentation into several modules/files, parametrize animations or objects that appear often using functions, create arbitrarily complex slides and animations or interactively modify the font, aspect ratio or text color/size of your whole presentation by changing a single line of code.
-This is the ultimate feature of *Elsie* that is not available in the other tools.
+- **python-pptx**
+[python-pptx](https://python-pptx.readthedocs.io/en/latest/) is an API for building PowerPoint presentations, which is great if you like PowerPoint (or you are forced to use it), because it gives you access to a lot of its features (like tables, charts, slide notes) for free.
+On the other hand, this also means that you are limited by what can PowerPoint do.
+Creating complex fragment animations, pretty syntax highlighted source code snippets or LaTeX equations will probably be nigh impossible using this library.

 ## FAQ
 - **Why do you use `Inkscape` instead of e.g. `Cairo` for rendering slides?**